BlidDev/Niv/wiki/time.md

 # Overview:

-While there's technically a way to mesure time using `get_millis` using this method is limiting and hard to work with.
-So to fill this gap SGL includes a built in timer functionallity that can help you mesure time in your program independedly from graphics.
+While there is technically a way to measure time using `get_millis`, using this method is limiting and hard to work with.
+So to fill this gap, Nest includes a built-in timer functionality that can help you measure time in your program, completely independently from graphics.

 ___
 ## **new_timer**